mookiedog/ApriliaGen1ECU/README.md

 The initial goal will be to find some tool that will automatically generate .png files of all the schematic pages.

+For now, the schematics can be converted to PNG files as follows:

+1) Open the schematic in Eagle
+2) Type the following command directly into the command line entry box:

+    ```run 'C:\Program Files\Eagle\ulp\exp2image.ulp' color 300 .png 91 92 94 95 96 97 98 99```

 At some point, it would be worth migrating these schematics to Kicad.

 I am still updating the schematics as try to figure out new things in support of the [umod4 project](https://github.com/mookiedog/umod4).

 You will also note that the repository only contains schematics with no board file.
-There is no board file because there is no point in replicating the board at this point.
+There is no Eagle board file because replicating a PCB full of obsolete parts is pointless.
-If you need another ECU PCB, they are easy to come by on eBay.
+If you need another PCB, they are easy to come by on eBay.

 ## Wish List